 Use our creative tools to create emails, pages, custom blocks, and images that look great on any screen.
 In this guide we’ll cover key parts of the tools and tips for getting the most out of them.

-The right panel gives you a very close representation of what your design will look like in the real world.
-Clicking on the blocks in the panel on the right opens the content editing options in the left.
+The preview panel gives you a very close representation of what your design will look like in the real world.
+Clicking blocks on the right opens the content editing options in the left.

 Toggle Media Query